oil on artist board

 Beaumaris is a late landscape depicting the Melbourne bay that Beckett had visited since childhood.
 It features two of her common motifs: the sea, painted in a rich but dry blue; and the roof of a house, its orange tiles melded into a flat block.
 These passages of colour, along with the warm yellows and cool greens of the foreground foliage, fade into her characteristic gray, atmospheric haze.
 A comparable landscape painted from the same perspective, (Across the Bay), 1932, was included in the 1999-2000, touring retrospective, Politically Incorrect: Clarice Beckett, curated by the Ian Potter Museum of Art at the University of Melbourne.

-"[My aim is] to give a sincere and truthful representation of a portion of the beauty of Nature, and to show the charm of light and shade, which I try and set forth in correct tones so as to give nearly as possible an exact illusion of reality." - Clarice Beckett 1924
+In 1924, Beckett provided a simple artist statement to explain her artistic objectives: “To give a sincere and truthful representation of a portion of the beauty of Nature, and to show the charm of light and shade, which I try and set forth in correct tones so as to give nearly as possible an exact illusion of reality."
+(Clarice Beckett, 20 Melbourne painters, 6th Annual Exhibition Catalogue, 1924.)